xarmzon/xarmzon/README.md

 I strengthened my skills in Web Development, Graphics Designs, and Teaching others by sharing and contributing to the IT community is something I enjoy doing, and it has become an important aspect of me and I enjoy sharing what I've learned.

-Skills: HTML / CSS / JS / TYPESCRIPT / REACT / NEXT JS / PYTHON / MONGODB / TAILWIND CSS / MATERIAL UI
+Skills: HTML / CSS / JS / TYPESCRIPT / REACT / NEXT JS / PYTHON / MONGODB / TAILWIND CSS / MATERIAL UI / LATEX

 - 😄 Pronouns: He/Him